How To: SR20DET Oil strainer/pickup tube replacement/update.

 There is the rest of the oil pickup tube.

 Before calling it a night, I grabbed all the bolts, and dropped them into an old sherbet container with some citrus blast degreaser.
-This will leave them all clean and shiny for my tomorrow
+This will leave them all clean and shiny for tomorrow.

 Fast forward a day and I got back to work.
 The nice thing about leaving this for a day is that all the oil has dripped down.
 I was able to work without getting my hands all slimy.